{SECTION

 Our Vision

-OPAL, which stands for Outdoor Play and Learning, is the philosophy our school is undertaking at lunchtimes from September 2024.
+OPAL, which stands for Outdoor Play and Learning, is the philosophy our school started at lunchtimes from September 2024.

 You can learn more about OPAL by viewing the official OPAL website - https://outdoorplayandlearning.org.uk/the-opal-primary-programme/